Having plants indoors and giving them the humidity they would really like is another.

 Many people think from the start that since the plant is a cactus or in the cactus family (like the Opuntia prickly pear) it shouldn’t be watered or it only needs a little.
 In the watering department, it wants to be watered well.

-The plant can handle low light levels but thrives in bright light.
+The plant can handle low light levels but thrives during the summer months in bright light.

 High or Bright Lighting

-If your plants will be in high or bright lighting, allow the plant to dry out between waterings.
+If your plants are placed in high or bright lighting, allow the plant to dry out between waterings.

 Do not allow the Cereus to sit in water.
 If your plant is being over watered it may have yellowing stems or blades, mushy stems, root rot or smell funny.